 The overview is based on an aggregation of fees paid or payable to statutory auditors by the Group.
 The fees are recorded in 100% amount by all subsidiaries, associates and joint-ventures.
 Statutory audits include fees payable for statutory audits of financial statements.
 Services in addition to the Statutory audit include primarily the following services:

-- Review of the condensed interim consolidated financial statements; - Assistance with the compilation of the Sustainability Report; - Expert opinion on R&D allowance.
+- Assistance with the compilation of the Sustainability Report;

+- Expert opinion on R&D allowance;

+- Provision of Comfort letter;